- Total population: 17 million

 What still needs to be done?

-The violent seven-year conflict originating in Nigeria has intensified in the last three years and spread across borders into Niger, Chad and Cameroon, causing a growing humanitarian crisis in a region known as the Lake Chad Basin.
+The violent seven-year conflict originating in Nigeria has intensified in the last several years and spread across borders into Niger, Chad and Cameroon, causing a growing humanitarian crisis in a region known as the Lake Chad Basin.
 Read recommendations from the IRC and other aid groups working in the region in our Sep 2016 policy paper: "Lake Chad's unseen crisis."

 Download the IRC's Niger strategy action plan to learn more about our program priorities through 2020.